djipco/opal/README.md

 ## Name Usage

-The name "**OPAL**" refers exclusively to the protocol defined by the canonical specification published by the author.
+The name "**OPAL**" refers exclusively to the protocol defined by the canonical specification.

 Modified, extended, or incompatible protocols must not be described as **OPAL** or **OPAL**-compatible.